 No matter your level, try to push yourself to spend a weekend with a family that doesn't speak English.
 It may be intimidating to immerse yourself in the language fully, but you should give it a try.

 Your host may be excited to share their language with you and will most likely be amazed you can speak any of the Japanese.
-If you have no experience with the language, try to pick up a few Japanese phrases before you arrive.
+If you have no experience with the language, try using duolingo and learning a few common phrases before you arrive.
 You'll be sure to impress your hosts, and your efforts show them respect.

 In Japan, you'll often find there's a showerhead outside the bathtub.
 Do NOT use the showerhead to wash inside the tub!

 In Japan, you only use a bathtub after you have washed your body.
 Typically the whole family uses the same bathwater for a soak.
 Don't worry about the water getting cold, as these technologically advanced tubs have heaters to keep the water warm!

 As a guest, you'll likely take the first bath, usually before dinner.
 To show respect to your family, take them up on their offer.
 Just be sure to clean yourself thoroughly before entering the tub because the rest of your family will be bathing in the same water after you!